Skip to main content

 • Soldering earring posts or bails and polishing techniques

-• Designing, making and polishing your own jewellery piece using learned techniques
+• Designing, making and polishing your own jewellery piece using techniques learnt

 Materials